-giving, despite the hype that often surrounds gifts of this nature.
-We could be forgiven for assuming from the media coverage generated by this support that the figure would be much higher.
-It is important that fundraisers be aware of this, particularly those approaching the role for the first time.
-Many may be tempted to spread their resources across both corporate and individual giving, whereas these figures suggest that in many cases they would be wise to focus on the latter.
+Perhaps the most striking feature of this graph is the generosity of individuals.
+Together they provide three-quarters of the philanthropic income accruing to the sector.
+Factor in gifts from deceased individuals through bequests and the percentage climbs to 80 percent.
+Many readers new to the sector may be surprised by this and equally surprised by the low percentage provided by corporates.
+Businesses have historically only ever provided around 5 percent of the total of charitable giving, despite the hype that often surrounds gifts of this nature.
+We could be forgiven for assuming from the media coverage that this support generates a figure that would be much higher.
+It is important that fundraisers are aware of this, particularly those approaching the role for the first time.
+Many may be tempted to spread their resources across both corporate and individual giving, although these figures suggest that in many cases they would be wiser to focus on the latter.

-The Giving USA study has been conducted annually for more than fifty years and consequently allows us to track giving over an extended period and through many global recessions.
-The data indicate that despite periods of recession or economic uncertainty, both philanthropy in the United States and giving to most subsectors (or causes) have grown steadily over the past fifty years.
-Although in years of recession giving can decrease (in real terms), the long-term trend is remarkably robust.
-Perhaps disappointingly, though, total giving hasn't risen as a percentage of GDP.
-It remains at a stubborn 2 percent.
+The Giving USA study has been conducted for more than 50 years, and as a consequence it allows us to track giving over an extended period of time and through many global recessions.
+The data indicate that despite periods of recession or economic uncertainty philanthropy in the United States and giving to most subsectors (or causes) has grown steadily over the past 50 years.
+Although in years of recession giving can fall (in real terms) the longer-term trend is remarkably robust.
+Perhaps disappointingly, though, total giving hasn't risen as a percentage of gross domestic product.
+It still remains at a stubborn 2 percent.

-Focusing just on individual giving, we know that people typically donate to nonprofits about 2 percent of their disposable income (that is, the amount of income left to an individual after taxes have been paid and available for spending and saving).
-This figure too has remained static.
+We know that individuals typically donate about 2 percent of their disposable income (i.e., the amount of income left to an individual after taxes have been paid, available for spending and saving) to nonprofits.
+This figure too has remained very static over time.
 A further way of looking at the amount spent by individuals on charity is to express it as a percentage of household expenditure.
-In this case it is helpful to draw a distinction between essential household expenditures and luxury household expenditures.
-In regard to the former, if we consider giving as essential spending, it will be included with purchases such as clothing, energy, and food and would equate to around 6 percent of this category.
-If it were regarded as a component of luxury private consumption and thus considered in the same category as purchases such as alcohol, international travel, recreation, restaurants, and tobacco, it would equate to around 16 percent of expenditure in this area.
-Giving to nonprofits is thus a small percentage of household expenditure regardless of the category to which one might assign it.
+In this case it is helpful to draw a distinction between essential household expenditure and luxury household expenditure.
+In respect of the former, if we consider giving as essential spending, it will be included with purchases such as clothing, energy, and food and would equate to around 6 percent of this category.
+If it were regarded as a component of luxury private consumption, and thus considered in the same category as purchases such as alcohol, international travel, recreation, restaurants, or tobacco, it would equate with around 1.6 percent of expenditure in this area.
+Giving to nonprofits is thus a small percentage of household expenditure regardless of the category one might assign it to.

-In interpreting these latter figures it would be easy to conclude that people care less about their giving than they care about their own luxury.
-As we shall see in Chapter Five, this would be a mistake.
+In interpreting these latter figures it would be easy to draw the conclusion that people care less about their giving than they care about their own luxury.
+As we shall see in Chapter 5, this would be a mistake.
 Although the amount given annually may be only a small percentage of household expenditure, it is often highly significant to the individual.
-Giving is closely linked to people's core sense of who they are and the values by which they live.
+Giving is closely linked to people's core sense of who they are and the values they live by.
 Fundraisers should thus distinguish between the dollar level of donations and their psychological importance to donors.